 If you want to have a go, the Birmingham Music School offers a free trial lesson!

 If you live in Scotland, fear not, you will be able to find plenty of drum instructors to help you learn how to play like a rock star.

-Dave Major Drum School, Diego Zanelli Drum Lessons and Morningside School of Music are three of the main and most respected drum teaching studios in the city.
+Dave Major Drum School, Diego Zanelli Drum Lessons and Morningside School of Music are three of the leading and most respected drum teaching studios in the city.
 Offering a wide range of styles and covering all ages and all levels of proficiency these schools will give you a chance to learn at your own pace.

 Check out all about drum lessons in Edinburgh here.

 All of them have top-notch instructors who have been learning for years if not decades and who are passionate about passing on their knowledge and skill to students.
-From beginners to advanced drum players everyone can learn more from taking lessons with professional instructors.
+From beginners to advanced drum players, everyone can learn more from taking lessons with professional instructors.

 Get started on the journey to stardom and book your first lesson on our online platform.

 Follow in the steps of The Outcasts, a famous punk rock band from Belfast formed in the late ’70s.